-- All outdoor skates should have outdoor wheels made specifically for the skater’s needs.
+- All outdoor skates should have outdoor wheels made specifically for outdoor skating.

-- All outdoor skates should have a durable boot; preferably a boot built specifically for outdoor use.
+- All outdoor skates should have a durable boot; preferably one made with sufficient quality for outdoor use.

 - All outdoor skates should have reliable bearings that are easy to maintain.

 Recommended Bearings: Bankroll Dimes.
 These are affordable, smooth, and easy to maintain.

 - All outdoor quad skates should have a soft, supple toe stop for braking.